 Shiloh Corrales Nelson came 5 centimeters away from breaking the Philippines National Record in the Women’s Hammer.
 Shiloh won the Chris Rinne Twilight meet on April 2 with a heave of 50.50m.

 The Philippine National of 50.55m is held by Loralie Sermona who took the bronze medal at the 2005 and 2011 SEA Games.
 The last and only time a Filipino woman has taken a SEA Games medal in the Hammer.

 Shiloh Corrales Nelson also threw a 12.75m season’s best at the Shotput meet to finish second behind Jordan Fink of Montana State 12.89m.
-And 40.82m in the Discus to finish 4th.
-This year, she has thrown 43.31m in the Discus at the Jim Bush Legends meet in Los Angeles on 24th March 2021.
+And 40.82m in the Discus to end 4th.
+This year, she has thrown 43.31m in the Discus at the Jim Bush Legends meet in Los Angeles on March 24, 2021.
 The same meet where Kayla Richardson opened with 11.80.

-Shiloh marks in the Discus, Hammer, and Shotput are SEA Leading Ranks for southeast Asia in 2021.
-So far, only results have come in from Singapore in women’s throws.
+Shiloh marks in the Discus, Hammer and Shotput are SEA Leading Ranks for southeast Asia in 2021.
+However, so far, only results have come in from Singapore in women’s throws.

 The SEA Games Qualifying for Team Philippines as indicated by the POC/PSC Taskforce as the Bronze medal (anything less is self-funded).
 The marks are 13.36m Shotput, 45.28m Discus, and 55.64m Hammer.

 Shiloh’s best performances rank her #2 in Hammer #4 in Discus and #5 in Shotput on the Philippine Women’s All-Time Lists.